-- Approves the policy document. - Approves any risk management strategies outside the delegated authorities outlined in this policy document. - Approves any amendments to the policy as recommended by the CE. - Approves new borrowing facilities from the banking sector and capital markets upon the recommendation of the CE. - Monitors and reviews the ongoing treasury risk management performance of the Council to ensure that the treasury function is operating in such a way as to ensure that the Council's strategic objectives are being met.
+- Approves the Treasury Management Policy document. - Approves any risk management strategies outside the delegated authorities outlined in this policy document. - Approves any amendments to the policy as recommended by the CE. - Approves overall borrowing limits on an annual basis through the long-term planning/annual planning process. - Approves new borrowing facilities from the banking sector and capital markets upon the recommendation of the CF - Monitors and reviews the ongoing treasury risk management performance of the Council to ensure that the treasury function is operating in such a way as to ensure that the Council's strategic objectives are being met.